pgibbs757/TravelProject-Web-Application/VoyagerWebApp.md

 , Encourage Social Integration
 , Support Local Businesses

-Click here to view the ER Diagram
+You can view the ER Diagram and DB Schema in other files.